Port Interface Design Principles

 • Would a business expert understand the method names?

-• Is it defined in the Domain layer (Domain/Port/)?
+• Is it defined in the Domain layer (Domain/Port/In/ or Domain/Port/Out/)?

 • Does it have zero dependencies on infrastructure?